shengchen-liu/segway_v3_simulator/README.md

   roslaunch segway_viz view_robot.launch
   ```

-# Congratulation!!!
+# Congratulations!!!
 If you got here the simulation is all setup!!!
 You can run any of the demo applications in ~/segway_ws/src/segway_v3/segway_navigation/segway_navigation_apps/launch for mapping and navigation.
 Remember to add the sim:=true argument.

 #You can control the simulated platform with the interactive marker in RVIZ or if you have a joystick by launching the joy node with roslaunch segway_remote_teleop segway_remote_teleop.launch